dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
- so yeah he's got a
+ so yes he's got a
 big mining farm a lot of connections and he's you know active in the community as well which is pretty awesome but uh huh